 marketing investment.
 Basic EPS increased by 7.4%, driven by

 higher operating profit and lower finance charges, which more than offset an increased tax charge.

 - Productivity Initiatives Result In Margin Improvement

 - Diageo completed its second year of implementing Zero-Based Budgeting (ZBB), as part of its wider plan to be more 'cost conscious.'
 This means that the company's finance managers will have to plan the budget of various departments from scratch, rather than them being based on the previous year's spending, as is the case normally.
-This has helped in reducing the overheads as a percent of sales, which fell 110 basis points in the year, and this has been a big driver in the margin improvement posted by the company.
-During FY 2018, the company delivered an organic and reported operating margin expansion of 78 basis points and 151 basis points respectively, and is on track to deliver 175 basis points of margin expansion for the three years ended June 2019.
+This has helped in reducing the overheads as a percent of sales, and this has been a big driver in the margin improvement posted by the company.
+During FY 2019, the company delivered an organic operating margin expansion of 110 basis points.
 Based on the impressive productivity savings already realized, the company had, last July, increased its savings goal to £700 million from £500 million estimated earlier, two-thirds of which will be reinvested in the business.
 According to our projections as well, the EBITDA and EBITDA margin growth is set to continue in the medium term.

 - Interest Builds Up In The Premium Tequila Market